kalaiselvan-pj/Medianet-Connections/README.md

 # Medianet Connections

-This project is for managing and analyzing Medianet Islands Connection services.
+This project is for managing and analyzing Medianet Island Reports services.
 It includes features like:
 - User authentication and login
 - Active users tracking